o3de/o3de-extras/Gems/ProteusRobot/README.md

 Additionally, the model is equipped with links that allow simple extension with `ROS2 Camera` and `ROS2 Imu` sensors.

 The robot publishes Lidar Sensor's output on the`/base_link/pc` ROS 2 topic and can be driven using the `/base_link/cmd_vel` ROS 2 topic.
-An example of its use can be found in [ROS2 Fleet Template](https://github.com/o3de/o3de-extras/tree/development/Templates/Ros2FleetRobotTemplate).

 ## Screenshots
 ![](docs/images/front.png)